 On February 27, 2014, the US EPA promulgated revisions to various sections of 40 CFR Parts 51, 60, 61 and 63 in order to change specific testing requirements and Federal Reference Methods.
 Among these changes was a revision to Table 4 of 40 CFR Part 63, Subpart ZZZZ which allowed CO and diluent testing to be conducted at sampling points located at 16.7%, 50.0% and 83.3% of the measurement line if the following criteria are met: 1) duct is greater than 12 inches in diameter and 2) the test ports are located at least 2 duct diameters downstream and 1⁄2 duct diameter upstream from the nearest flow disturbances.
-The outlet test locations of Units 2-2 and 2-3 met the preceding criteria, and RCTS conducted sampling along the allowed 3-point measurement and determined stratification of the gas stream using the criteria per Section 8.1.2 of Method 7E.
+The outlet test locations of Units 2-3 and 2-4 met the preceding criteria, and RCTS conducted sampling along the allowed 3-point measurement line and was not required to conduct stratification testing according to the criteria of Section 8.1.2 of Method 7E.